larsonjj/grunt-dashboard/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-<strong>v0.2.2</strong> - Added `userData` option so that custom variables can be passed from the Grunt task to the Handlebars template.
+<strong>v0.2.2</strong> - Added `data` option so that custom variables can be passed from the Grunt task to the Handlebars template.

 <strong>v0.2.1</strong> - Added `assets` option back into the task and acts as an array of file objects that refer to external assets to be loaded within a custom dashboard template.
 Also added less and jquery to default template.